Diffusion coefficients preserving long-time correlations: Consequences on the Einstein relation and on entanglement in a bosonic Bogoliubov system: Effect of persistent steady state correlations on the diffusion coefficients

-and $Z$ denotes the partition function.
 The coupling constant $\tilde\mu_{kk}$ entering the expression of the asymptotic state may differ from $\mu_{kk}$ of the original Hamiltonian, which will be the case in the subsequent discussion unless stated otherwise.
-We also assume that $\omega_k > \tilde\mu_{kk}$, which ensures the existence of a stable equilibrium state.
-Indeed, from a classical perspective the function $ H_k(q_k,p_k)=p_k^2/(2m_k)+(1/2) m_k \omega_k^2+\tilde\mu_{kk} q_kp_k$ is represented by a two dimensional surface in the phase space $(q_k,p_k)$.
+The classical counterpart of $\hat H_{\rm{eq}}$ is also assumed to be positive definite.
+This amounts to assuming that $\omega_k > \tilde\mu_{kk}$, which ensures the existence of a stable equilibrium state.
+Indeed, from a classical perspective the function $ H_k(q_k,p_k)=p_k^2/(2m_k)+(1/2) m_k \omega_k^2 q_k^2+\tilde\mu_{kk} q_kp_k$ is represented by a two dimensional surface in the phase space $(q_k,p_k)$.
 It has a global minimum at the origin when $\omega_k>\tilde\mu_{kk}$, and the equilibrium in this case is stable.
 It posses a global maximum at the origin when $\omega_k<\tilde\mu_{kk}$ and the state is inherently instable, which we will exclude from our discussion.